Kate-Pol/Biodiversity-in-National-Parks/README.md

 ### 2. Setting up your Git Repository
 ---
-Create a new Git repository for this project.
+Create a new Git repository for this project, and connet it to the project folder on your machine.

 If you need more guidance, review the GitHub Desktop article and additional help on this Git cheat sheet.

 Main components that you will want to include:

 - Jupyter Notebook
 - CSV data file(s)

+After work is completed we can create and update README.md file.

 ### 3. Project Scoping
 ---